-Set in Genoa City, Wisconsin, The Young And The Restless is the thirty-year-old soap that centres on the saga between two wealthy families (the Newmans and the Abbotts) in the cosmetics industry.
-Head of the Newman clan is Victor Newman, the arrogant, cavorting billionaire and his wife Nikki; and running the Abbott show is Jack Abbott, the irresponsible, playboy CEO and his sister Ashley.
-Most of the show is centred on the competition between the two companies: Victor's Newman Enterprises and the Abbotts' Jabot.
-Written by
+Set in Genoa City, Wisconsin, this soap opera that centers on the saga between two wealthy families (the Newmans and the Abbotts) in the cosmetics industry.
+Head of the Newman clan is Victor Newman, the arrogant, cavorting billionaire and his wife Nikki; and running the Abbott show is Jack Abbott, the irresponsible, playboy CEO, and his sister Ashley.
+Most of the show is centered on the competition between the two companies: Victor's Newman Enterprises and the Abbotts' Jabot.

 74 of 90 people found this review helpful.

 Was this review helpful to you?